wahid18-maqs/Weather-Forcaste-App/README.md

 A simple and interactive weather forecast application built using Python and Tkinter.
 This app fetches and displays current weather data and a 7-day forecast for any city.

+## Screenshot
+   1. In vs code

+   2. In python IDLE

 ## Features

 - Displays current temperature, humidity, pressure, wind speed, and weather description.